surachetkanun2543/API_Automate/README.md

-My Test RESTful API Testcase and Automate test with Cy.
+My First RESTful API Testcase and Automate test with Cy.